yuqiii-wang/KnowledgeNotes/fundamental_computer/embedded_system/embedded_system_basics.md

 OpenOCD (Open On-Chip Debugger) is open-source software that controls JTAG probes for debugging/programming.

 ### Some Terminologies

+#### General Purpose Input/Output (GPIO) Pins

+* Reading Switches/Buttons: As inputs, GPIO pins can detect when a button is pressed or a switch is toggled.
+* Controlling LEDs: As outputs, they can turn LEDs on or off.
+* Controlling Relays/Motors: They can activate relays or control the on/off state of motors (often requiring additional driver circuits).

 #### HAL (Hardware Abstraction Layer)